oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

 ![Sample Schemas Section](images/add-schema-section-sample.png)

-***connection section***: The VS Code extension for Rapid Adapter Builder collects connection and security information about the application's APIs when you convert a Postman collection or an OpenAPI document into an adapter definition document.
+***connection section***: The VS Code extension for Rapid Adapter Builder collects connection and security information about the application's APIs provided in the Postman Collection when you convert the convert into an adapter definition document.
 This information appears in the connection section.
 You can update this information and add new connection definitions as needed, according to your requirements.

 When designing your adapter, you specify the connection models that the adapter supports.
 Provide this information in the connection section of the adapter definition document.
 An integration developer must specify this information when creating a connection that is based upon the adapter.